 - Estoril, Portugal in 2018, in partnership with CTT Portugal Post

-In March 2020, IPC will organise the sixth IPC Drivers’ Challenge in the Netherlands, co-hosted by PostNL.
+In February 2021, IPC will organise the sixth IPC Drivers’ Challenge in the Netherlands, co-hosted by PostNL.
 The event will take place in Zandvoort, near Amsterdam.
+The 2020 event had to be postponed due to the Covid-19 crisis.
 Teams from European postal operators will compete in all aspects of the postal delivery chain.
 As with previous editions, the teams will be composed of a best-in-class driver and a senior manager, who will perform a number of tests on eco-driving, efficient electric car driving, car handling, safety and customer service.